-Green Minerals commits to sustain responsible business conduct that respects people, society, and the environment.
-Our Human Rights policy and our Code of Conduct guide our activities and were written in accordance with the following authoritative intergovernmental instruments: Guiding Principles on Business and Human Rights, Due Diligence Guidance for Responsible Business Conduct, The International Bill of Human Rights, International Labour Organisation Declaration on Fundamental Principles and Rights at Work, United Nations (UN), Rio Declaration on Environment and Development, 1992.
+Green Minerals commits to sustaining responsible business conduct that respects people, society, and the environment.
+Our Human Rights policy and our Code of Conduct guide our activities and were written under the following authoritative intergovernmental instruments: Guiding Principles on Business and Human Rights, Due Diligence Guidance for Responsible Business Conduct, The International Bill of Human Rights, International Labour Organisation Declaration on Fundamental Principles and Rights at Work, United Nations (UN), Rio Declaration on Environment and Development, 1992.